shabtronic/PiZero-FlashCom/README.md

 		}
 ```

-make sure serial is set to 921600 speed:
+make sure serial is set to 921600 speed.
+It's currently hardcoded in flashcom.c, maybe it's possible to auto detect the uart speed at a later commit.
 ```
 if (bOK)
 		{